EvolOfThings/Evoluron/Evoluron.md

 - Process is what achieves the end goal, no matter how unrealistic the goal may seem at your current skill level.

 - Think about what you are doing, why you are doing and how will it help you in short term and long term, what's is more important and then proceed.

+- Always try to get back to your center.
+The center of your existence, the awareness you came about in meditation.
+That's the only way you will find your way back if you are lost in the hedonist world ways.